German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

    "client namespace" (``openmicroscopy.org/omero/client/mapAnnotation`` in full)\
    , a special namespace recognized by OMERO.web allowing to edit them.

-Let's go ahead and change that default client namespace to something else, \
+We would like to do a few changes in OMERO.web, and for that we would need to \
-that will assign a category to our Key-Value pairs (and make the Key-Value \
+change the namespace to the default OMERO.web namespace.
+We indicate the namespace we \
-pairs non-editable in the webclient.
-Note: this does not prevent Key-Value pairs from being edited by other means).
+want to edit and leave the second field empty (default namespace is then used).

 .. figure:: images/8_convert_namespace.png